-1.1 The draft agenda shall be drawn up by the Board in consultation with the Director and shall be submitted to the Standing Orders Committee for its consideration.
-The Standing Orders Committee report containing, its recommendations for the procedure it considers desirable for the despatch of business, and the Standing Orders shall be submitted to the meeting for adoption, and once adopted shall only be varied by the meeting for good and sufficient reason.

-1.2 An AGM Agenda shall include:

-- a) Presentation and, if thought fit, adoption of the report of the Standing Orders Committee. - b) Presentation and, if thought fit, adoption of the Board Chair's report together with any up-todate supplementary reports, including a report on the implementation of the previous two AGMs' decisions.
-The AGM may reject the implementation report in whole or in part, this will require a further report at the next AGM on any matter thus rejected. - c) Presentation and, if thought fit, adoption of the Director's report together with any up-to-date supplementary reports. - d) Presentation of the audited financial statement of the last but one financial year, and presentation of the unaudited financial statement of the previous financial year. - e) Auditors' report and appointment of auditors. - f) Presentation and, if thought fit, adoption of the financial estimates for the current year and budget projections for the following two years. - g) Ballots for elections, which shall be so arranged as to ensure their completion before the end of the AGM. - h) Any other reports. - I) Duly submitted resolutions.
+- 1.1 The draft agenda shall be drawn up by the Board in consultation with the Director and shall be submitted to the Standing Orders Committee for its consideration.
+The Standing Orders Committee report, containing its recommendations for the procedure it considers desirable for the despatch of business, and the Standing Orders shall be submitted to the meeting for adoption, and once adopted shall only be varied by the meeting for good and sufficient reason. - 1.2 An AGM Agenda shall include the following. - a) Presentation and, if thought fit, adoption of the report of the Standing Orders Committee (which shall include the Standing Orders). - b) Presentation of the Board's report, together with any up-to- date supplementary reports, including a report on the implementation of the most recent AGM's decisions and any outstanding decisions from AGMs before then.
+The AGM may reject the implementation report in whole or in part, in which case the Board shall present a further report at the next AGM on any matter thus rejected. - Presentation of the Chief Executive's report, together with any up-to-date supplementary reports. - d) Presentation of the accounts of the previous financial year, and of the most recent audited accounts. - e) Presentation of the auditors' report and the appointment of auditors. - f) Presentation and, if thought fit, ratification of the budget estimates for the current and ensuing financial periods. - g) Details of nominations of Directors. - h) Ballots for elections, which shall be so arranged as to ensure their completion before the end of the - i) Any other reports. - j) Duly submitted resolutions.